ChunyeLi/Sem7/Ethics/endsem/ethics_endsem.md

 ### Conflict of Interest

 * Occurs when a personal interest interferes with a person’s acting so as to promote the interests of another when the person has an obligation (i.e. agent (employee) has an obligation to act for principal (employer)) to act in that other person’s interest .
-* In conflict of interest: The duties of an agent are not determined solely by a list of moral rules but by the nature of the interests to be served
+* In conflict of interest: The duties of an agent are not determined solely by a list of moral rules but by the nature of the interests to be served.

-**Conclusion:** Trade secrets and conflict of interest involve a delicate balancing of the rights and interests of employers and employees, as well as the public at large
+**Conclusion:** Trade secrets and conflict of interest involve a delicate balancing of the rights and interests of employers and employees, as well as the public at large.

 ## CSR - Corporate Social Responsibility